One of the most common mistakes people make when they begin data modeling is confusing data models with data flows.

 A data flow shows how data are gathered (the people or other sources from which they come), while a data model does not.

-A data flow shows operations on data (the process through
+A data flow shows operations on data (the process through which data are transformed).
+A data model does not.

 A data model shows how entities are interrelated.
 A data flow does not.